 Having a supportive mattress is not the same thing as having a mattress of hard firmness.
 Well-built softer mattresses provide both conformity and support.

 The exact firmness of the mattress depends on your personal preference, size, weight and body type.
 Ideally, look for a mattress somewhere in the range of 3-6 out of 10 on the firmness scale, with the higher numbers being firmer.
-This will achieve a good balance between support and conformity.
+This should achieve a good balance between support and conformity.
 More petite people may prefer softer, while heavier people likely need thicker and slightly firmer beds for long-term comfort.

-Other Tips for Alleviating Back Pain for Side Sleepers
+Tips for Alleviating Back Pain for Side Sleepers

 Due to prolonged pelvic twist, a side sleeper’s spine may already be misaligned.
 Sleeping on too firm of a mattress that does not sufficiently absorb pressure points facilitates or worsens lower back and neck pain.